Leedehai/score/README.md

 > NOTE: the static page uses primitive HTML, CSS, and JS, and does not require any third-party packages.
-This is ad-hoc and does not adhere to modern best practices in website engineering.
+This is ad-hoc and does not adhere to modern best practices in website engineering (indeed, we can't use Node, webpack etc. here).
 However, it is not intended to build a complex website in the first place.

 ```
 ./score_view.py -h